fandisus/node_trust/README.md

 # node_trust
+## Warning
+With appearance of prisma ORM, this module will no longer be maintained.

+## Documentation
 Commonly used NodeJS basic functionalities. **Warning** : this library tends to favor PostgreSQL.
 Especially the `DataCommunicator` and `Model` class.

 ### Dependencies